-Upon acquiring an interest in the Property from 1027110 under the Earn-In Agreement, the Partnership and 1027110 will become co-owners of the Property, and their respective rights and obligations of such co-ownership and development of the Property will be governed pursuant to the terms of a co-ownership agreement between 1027110 and the Partnership dated January 29, 2016 (the "Co-Ownership Agreement").
-Under the Co-Ownership Agreement, each of 1027110 and the Partnership are responsible for their respective pro rata share of expenses and are entitled to their respective pro rata share of income less the expenses for the ownership and development of the Property.
+Upon acquiring a beneficial interest in the Property from 1027110 under the Earn-In Agreement, the Partnership and 1027110 will become co-owners of the Property, and their respective rights and obligations of such co-ownership and development of the Property will be governed pursuant to the terms of a co-ownership agreement between 1027110 and the Partnership dated January 29, 2016 (the "Co-Ownership Agreement").
+Under the Co-Ownership Agreement, each of 1027110 and the Partnership are responsible for their respective pro rata share of expenses and are entitled to their respective pro rata share of income less the expenses, and are liable for the obligations, liabilities and losses relating to ownership and development of the Property.

 In particular, the development of the Property under the Co-Ownership Agreement is further governed by a pre-development agreement between 1027110 and BKR Construction Ltd. ("BKR") dated January 29, 2016 (the "Pre-Development Agreement").
-Under the Pre-Development Agreement, BKR is entitled to be reimbursed for its development expenses as well as a developer's fee of \$50,000 per month plus applicable goods and services taxes.
+BKR is a company controlled by Brian Regehr.
+BKR's responsibilities under this agreement is to engage any and all required consultants and trades to complete development of the Property.
+Under the Pre-Development Agreement, BKR is entitled to be reimbursed for its development expenses as well as a developer's fee of \$50,000 per month plus applicable goods and services taxes, or such other amount as may be agreed upon.